 If you have Addison's disease, you will need to take daily medication to replace the lost hormones.
-This should ensure that you can continue to lead a normal life.
+This should ensure you continue to lead a normal life.

 In some cases, the underlying causes of Addison's disease can be treated.
-For example, tuberculosis (TB) is treated with a course of antituberculous medication over a period of at least six months.
+For example, tuberculosis (TB) is treated with a course of antibiotics over a period of at least six months.

-In the majority of cases of Addison's disease, treatment will involve corticosteroid (steroid) replacement therapy, which is ongoing for life.
-Corticosteroid medication is used to replace the cortisol and aldosterone that your body no longer produces.
-This is usually taken in tablet form (orally) once or twice a day.
+Treatment will usually involve corticosteroid (steroid) replacement therapy for life.
+Corticosteroid medication is used to replace the hormones called cortisol and aldosterone that your body no longer produces.
+It is usually taken in tablet form two or three times a day.

-Synthetic glucocorticoids such as hydrocortisone are used to replace the cortisol.
-Other possible medicines are prednisolone or dexamethasone, though these are less commonly prescribed.
+In most cases, a medication called hydrocortisone is used to replace the cortisol.
+Other possible medicines are prednisolone or dexamethasone, though these are less commonly used.

-Aldosterone is replaced with oral doses of a mineralocorticoid, called fludrocortisone.
-Your GP may also ask you to add extra salt to your daily diet, although if you are taking enough fludrocortisone medicine this might not be necessary.
+Aldosterone is replaced with a medication called fludrocortisone.
+Your GP may also ask you to add extra salt to your daily diet, although if you are taking enough fludrocortisone medicine this may not be necessary.
 Unlike most people, if you feel the urge to eat something salty, then you should eat it.

 Living with Addison's disease